ROVI-org/thevenin/docs/source/development/project_layout.rst

 Top-level Package
 ^^^^^^^^^^^^^^^^^
-The core classes of the Thevenin package reside at the top level of the src/ directory and include:
+The core classes of the ``thevenin`` package reside at the top level of the src/ directory and include:

 * ``IDASolver``: Handles solving the differential algebraic equations used in circuit models.
 * ``Model``: Represents the equivalent circuit model itself, allowing for flexible setup of different configurations.